sirupsen/dotfiles/README.md

 # Installing

 I use `linker.sh` to clone and symlink my dotfiles across machines.
 Invoke it to symlink the dotfiles.
 It will prompt to override if the files already exist.
+Run `:NeoBundleInstall` in Vim to clone down my Vim plugins.

 # Screenshots